Garden State Stakes

 The Garden State Stakes was an American Thoroughbred horse race held annually in mid November at the now defunct Garden State Park Racetrack in Cherry Hill, New Jersey.
 A futurity event for two-year-olds, it is sometimes referred to as the Garden State Futurity.
-By 1956, the total purse offered was more than $300,000 (including all nomination and starting fees), making it the richest horse race in the world.
+In 1953, it became the richest horse race in the world with a purse above $300,000, before being surpassed by the Arlington-Washington Futurity Stakes in 1962.

 The race was contested on dirt until 1994 when it was changed to a race on turf.
 It was raced at various distances: